Cosmetology Business Management Degree and Certificate Programs

 Popular Career Options

-Although many degree holders become salon managers, there are several other career options as well.
-Graduates may consider jobs in the cosmetology industry careers such as:
+Although many degree holders become salon managers, there are several other employment options as well.
+Graduates may consider cosmetology industry careers such as:

 - Salon owner